Alberta PNP Requirements: Eligibility, Language, and Work Experience

 - TCF Canada (for French language)

-Language tests are valid for 2 years from the test date.
+Language tests are valid for 2 years from the test date and must remain valid at provincial nomination and federal PR filing.
 If your test is about to expire, factor this into your application timeline.

 Free Download